Bundy-Mundi/Bundy-Mundi/README.md

 # Hi There! ✋✊🏿
 My name is **Ben Kweon**, I'm from **Korea**.

-I'm currently studying in **Santa Monica College** in Los Angeles California.
+I'm currently studying at **Santa Monica College** in Los Angeles California.

 I major in **Computer Science**.